 When people with significant wealth start putting together their estate plans, a topic that often arises is how to protect assets.
 There are several options in Florida that can shield property from entities such as creditors.
-At Levins & Associates, L.L.C., we are adept at putting together plans that give people the best possible protection.
+At The Warnock Law Group, we are adept at putting together plans that give people the best possible protection.

 The intention of asset protection is to keep property safe from the possibility of a lawsuit, which can result from an act of negligence or simply unpaid bills.
 The types of assets that are typically available to creditors are nonexempt assets, which include the following: